coryperson/www.whattobringtocollege.com/README.md

 Built using Bootstrap.
 Monetized using Google AdSense and Amazon Associates.

-It has since been replaced with a more modern look using Ghost as a platform.
+It has since been replaced with a more modern look using WordPress as a platform.